Liliana99/Flutter-Quizzer/quizzler-flutter-master/README.md

 ## What does this Flutter App?

-Review Stateful and Stateless Widgets as well as the fundamental building blocks of Object Oriented Programming (OOP) - Classes and Objects.
+Manage Stateful and Stateless Widgets as well as the fundamental building blocks of Object Oriented Programming (OOP) - Classes and Objects.

 ## Which packages Dart I've used to build it?